Forty-four Students Named to Tri-County’s Academic Distinction List for Fall 2015Read More

 If a student is eligible to receive a refund after all tuition, fees, fines, and bookstore charges have been paid, a refund will be processed based on chosen preference approximately 3 to 4 weeks after the first day of class.
 Note: Student must be enrolled AND attending at least 6 credit hours to receive loan disbursement.

-If students drop below 6 credit hours, graduate, or stop attending college, their student loans will go into repayment status 6 months later.
+If students withdraw, drop below 6 credit hours, graduate, or stop attending college, their student loans will go into repayment status 6 months later.
 When this happens, students are required to complete Exit Counseling for their student loans.
 Complete Exit Counseling.

 - Parent may borrow up to the cost of attendance minus any other financial aid received for their dependent child